Dolby noise-reduction system: Dolby A

 Dolby A-type noise reduction was the Dolby company's first noise reduction system, presented in 1965.
 It was intended for use in professional recording studios, where it became commonplace, gaining widespread acceptance at the same time that multitrack recording became standard.
 The input signal is split into frequency bands by four filters with 12 dB per octave slopes, with cutoff frequencies (3 dB down points) as follows: low-pass at 80 Hz; band-pass from 80 Hz to 3 kHz; a high-pass from 3 kHz; and another high-pass at 9 kHz.
 (The stacking of contributions from the two high-pass bands allows greater noise reduction in the upper frequencies.)
 The compander circuit has a threshold of −40 dB, with a ratio of 2:1 for a compression/expansion of 10 dB.
 This provides about 10 dB of noise reduction increasing to a possible 15 dB at 15 kHz, according to articles written by Ray Dolby and published by the Audio Engineering Society (October 1967) and Audio (June/July 1968).

 As with the Dolby B-type system, correct matching of the compression and expansion processes is important.
 The calibration of the expansion (decoding) unit for magnetic tape uses a flux level of 185 nWb/m, which is the level used on industry calibration tapes such as those from Ampex; this is set to 0 VU on the tape recorder playback and to Dolby Level on the noise reduction unit.
 In the record (compression or encoding) mode, a characteristic tone (Dolby Tone) generated inside the noise reduction unit is set to 0 VU on the tape recorder and to 185 nWb/m on the tape.

 The Dolby A-type system also saw some use as the method of noise reduction in optical sound for motion pictures.
+In 2004, Dolby A-type noise reduction was inducted into the TECnology Hall of Fame, an honor given to "products and innovations that have had an enduring impact on the development of audio technology."